pi3d/pi3d.github.com/sphinx/FAQ.rst

     and rotate (yaw), like the TigerTank does with its body, turret and gun?

       First of all it is easiest if you make the zero points of all the shapes coincide.
-When you move and rotate the ojbects you must move and rotate them all by the same amount.
+When you move and rotate the objects you must move and rotate them all by the same amount.
 If one component is rotated about the y axis by a different amount from the others (i.e. the turret and gun) then the difference is just added to the y rotation for that component.